JK Enum Nanbanin Vaazhkai: Marketing and release

 As part of the promotion Cheran initiated a project named JK Fest 2013, in which college students from Tamil Nadu could participate.
 Students were asked to visualise and use their creativity to enact the songs of JK Enum Nanbanin Vaazhkai without knowing the film's story.
 Cheran revealed that the film would be released on the internet, DVD and satellite, on the same day of its theatrical release.
 He added that by releasing the film across all media on the same day, piracy could be curbed.
-However, the theatrical release did not happen; the film instead instead had a direct-to-video release on 6 March 2015, the first via Cheran's Cinema2Home (C2H) initiative.
+However, the theatrical release did not happen; the film instead had a direct-to-video release on 6 March 2015, the first via Cheran's Cinema2Home (C2H) initiative.
 The Telugu version, initially titled Yemito Ee Maya, was later retitled as Rajadhi Raja and released theatrically on 24 June 2016, with the makers attempting to profit from Sharwanand's resurgence at the Telugu box office.